 A translation glossary is a database of translation terms and rules.
 Think of it as a “style guide” where you state your preferences for how certain words and phrases should (or should not) be translated.

-For example, you might have a rule to say that your translation tool should always translate the phrase “ABC” to “XYZ” in the Gibberish language.
+For example, you might have a rule to say that your translation tool should always translate the phrase “ABC” to “XYZ”.
 At the same time, you might have another rule where the phrase “JKL” should never be translated.
 Your website translation solution will abide by these rules when translating your content.

 You’ll need to manually input rules into your translation glossary to construct it.
 But as you use your website translation solution to translate content, it will automatically build up translation memory in real-time.